ng-log/ng-log/docs/sinks.md

 };
 ```

-The user must implement `#!cpp google::LogSink::send`, which is called by the
+The user must implement `#!cpp nglog::LogSink::send`, which is called by the
 library every time a message is logged.

 !!! warning "Possible deadlock due to nested logging"